Vincent Schiraldi: Maryland Secretary of Juvenile Services

 On January 12, 2023, Governor-elect Wes Moore named Schiraldi as the Maryland Secretary of Juvenile Services.
-He took office as on January 18, 2023.
-His nomination was the most controversial of Moore's cabinet nominees, with Maryland Senate Republicans, including Senate Minority Leader Stephen S. Hershey Jr., saying that Schiraldi was "a little progressive for some of our members" and others scrutinizing his approach to juvenile justice.
+He took office in an acting capacity on January 18, 2023.
+His nomination was the most controversial of Moore's cabinet nominees, with Maryland Senate Republicans, including Senate Minority Leader Steve Hershey, saying that Schiraldi was "a little progressive for some of our members" and others scrutinizing his approach to juvenile justice.
 On February 21, the Maryland Senate voted 33–14 along party lines to approve Schiraldi's nomination, making him the only member of Moore's cabinet not to receive a unanimous vote.

+In October 2024, after a Howard High School student with a prior criminal record was charged with first-degree murder, multiple Republican officials and Baltimore community members called for the removal of Schiraldi as Maryland Secretary of Juvenile Services.
+Schiraldi declined to step down, telling The Baltimore Sun that he agreed with community members' desires to see fewer crimes involving young people and was implementing a plan to deter juvenile crime through policies to hold offenders accountable while doing "all we can" to turn their lives around.

+Schiraldi resigned as the Maryland Secretary of Juvenile Services on June 9, 2025, citing persistent negative media attention on him and a small number of youth committing crimes.

+Post-secretary career

+In September 2025, Schiraldi joined the Pinkerton Foundation as a visiting fellow.